brycewray/hugo_twcss/README.md

 4. Once you have [installed Hugo](https://gohugo.io/getting-started/installing/), run `npm run start` from your terminal app.
 You can then view the site in [http://localhost:1313](http://localhost:1313) on your computer.
 5. Read the sample posts and their Markdown files to see how everything works.
 6. Edit the content to make it your own!
 7. When ready, [deploy the site](https://gohugo.io/hosting-and-deployment/) to your chosen host.
+The `build` command is `npm run build`.
+(For local testing, you can use `npm run testbuild` to set the environment to `production`; see “What’s under the hood,” below.)

 ## What’s under the hood

 For Hugo users unused to dealing with JavaScript from [npm](https://npmjs.org) plugins and dependencies, this repo may not be your cup of tea, and that’s perfectly understandable.* However, if you’re willing to take a trip to the npm Dark Side, it does offer some interesting add-on possibilities.
 (That said, Hugo’s single-binary, nearly-everything-out-of-the-box approach has served it well and is impressive.)
-In `package.json` you’ll find dependencies that make possible the use of [PostCSS](https://postcss.org) and [Tailwind CSS](https://tailwindcss.com).
+In `package.json`, you’ll find dependencies that make possible the use of [PostCSS](https://postcss.org) and [Tailwind CSS](https://tailwindcss.com). (**Note**: Tailwind’s [built-in use](https://tailwindcss.com/docs/controlling-file-size) of [PurgeCSS](https://purgecss.com/) works **only** in a **production** environment —so, if you want to check that during local testing, use the `npm run testbuild` script in `package.json`.)

 In addition, there’s: